Floating Kelp Linear Extent

 Floating Kelp (Bull Kelp Nereocystis luetkeana and Giant Kelp Macrocystis pyrifera) spatial data in Washington is comprised of a patchwork of datasets that use different methods and exist across different time periods.
 The last state-wide survey of floating kelp was conducted between 1995 and 2000, and kelp distribution has changed significantly since then.
 For researchers, resource managers, and conservation practitioners, this represents a critical data gap.
 As a Nearshore Ecologist at the Washington State Department of Natural Resources, I had an opportunity to fill this gap.

 I synthesized 12+ floating kelp data sources to generate a new synoptic view of floating kelp across the state.
-I built on existing data structures to maximize compatability with other DNR datasets.
+I built on existing data structures to maximize compatibility with other DNR datasets.
 I used python scripting to automate the analysis workflow and ensure ease of future updates and data additions.
-The resulting datasets are presented using a suite of Esri communication tools, including an Experience Builder, Dashboard, and two StoryMaps packaged neatly together to enable non-GIS users to access and interact with this important new floating kelp spatial dataset.
+The resulting datasets are presented using a suite of Esri communication tools, including an Experience Builder, Dashboard, and StoryMaps packaged neatly together to enable non-GIS users to access and interact with this important new floating kelp spatial dataset.
+The resulting database and web tool is being used by resource managers, policymakers, and planners to inform kelp forest management throughout the state of Washington.
+Access the data viewer below and read our journal publication to learn more about this project and the insights it’s generating.

 I used the Vector Tile Style Editor to create a custom basemap to use across the application.
 I also drew customized icons by hand that dynamically populate an html/css formatted pop-up to add more visual interest and clear communication of the data.